 “Brilliant . . .
 Taylor’s tuned to a visionary frequency you’ve never heard or imagined.
 Get ready to fly.”

 —Ann Pancake, author of

 Me and My Daddy Listen to Bob Marley

 "Make no mistake.
 This is no allegory.
 This is a call to arms.
 Betty entrusts us with her songs because 'I am not a robot and neither are you.'
 She may leave it up to us to create the next song for humanity, but for our Betty’s sake, please don’t sell out.
 I call her ‘our Betty’ because she acts in the world as I’d hope a grandmother who has seen the worst of humanity would: a tireless defender and unfathomably deep lover."

 "Kept me reading every night, thinking of this world we have now and the world Betty has navigated for centuries, and the way Glenn Taylor has captured the verses of how women walk that rope bridge of love, desire, caretaking, ferocious loyalty, and deep immersion into the land . . .
 I can't wait to start re-reading this novel, in the dark, again."

 author of Mecca

-Glenn Taylor’s fourth novel, The Songs of Betty Baach is forthcoming in March 2023.
+Glenn Taylor’s fourth novel, The Songs of Betty Baach was published in March 2023.
 His first novel, The Ballad of Trenchmouth Taggart was a finalist for the 2008 National Book Critics Circle Award.
 Glenn’s work has appeared in such venues as Oxford American, Tin House, Electric Literature, and Huizache.
 Born and raised in Huntington, West Virginia, he now resides in Morgantown, where he teaches in the MFA Program at West Virginia University.

 photo by Margaret Hanshaw Taylor